KannaCS/prabasamudralogistics/README.md

 # PT.
-Praba Samudra Logistic - Frontend
+Praba Samudra Logistics - Frontend

 This is the frontend application for PT.
-Praba Samudra Logistic, a freight forwarding and logistics company in Indonesia.
+Praba Samudra Logistics, a freight forwarding and logistics company in Indonesia.

 ## Features